adoptium/ci-jenkins-pipelines/docs/UsingOurScripts.md

 ![Image of the SCRIPT_FOLDER_PATH parameter in jenkins](images/scriptFolderParam.png) The script will use whatever has been entered into the parameter field unless it has been left empty, in which case it will use whatever is in the user's `defaults.json['scriptDirectories']['upstream']` attribute.

-It will then evaluate the existence of that directory in the user's repository and, if it fails to find one, will checkout to adoptium/ci-jenkins-pipelines and use Adopt's `defaults.json` (the console log will warn the user of this occuring):
+It will then evaluate the existence of that directory in the user's repository and, if it fails to find one, will checkout to adoptium/ci-jenkins-pipelines and use Adopt's `defaults.json` (the console log will warn the user of this occurring):

 ```bash
 00:13:31  [WARNING] pipelines/build/common/weekly_release_pipeline.groovy does not exist in your chosen repository.
 Updating it to use Adopt's instead